 - ¼ teaspoon ground cayenne pepper

-- Freshly chopped thyme leaves or dill, garnish to taste (optional)
+- Chopped fresh thyme leaves or dill, garnish to taste (optional)

 - Tartar sauce and lemon wedges, for serving (optional)

 - Pat cod fillets dry of any excess moisture with paper towels.
 Use ¼ teaspoon each of salt and black pepper and season the fillets.